 The garment is a knee length fitted dress with 3/4 length sleeves and a slash neck.
 Features seam detailing, originally the dress sold for £450, approximately $725 at today’s exchange rates.
 Kate purchased the frocks at the Amanda Wakeley Store on London’s Fulham Road.

 WKW Facebook friends Serena Irene and Duchess of Cambridge News pointed out it was the identical dress worn to Royal Marsden just about the same time that Kags 7, Petite Princess, and Mrs. Regal Eyes noted this fact on Twitter.
 Kate wore the dress in Oatmeal when visiting Royal Marsden last September for the opening of the Oak Centre for Children & Young People, more on that here.
-Below we see Kate with a very young patient at the Centre.

-And it was WKW Facebook friend Kimberly Berna Slack who reminded us that wore the gunmetal dress in November to the Princes’ Charities Forum, seen on the far right below, under the Zara Zippered Jacket.
+And it was WKW Facebook friend Kimberly Berna Slack who reminded us that she wore the gunmetal dress in November to the Princes’ Charities Forum, seen on the far right below, under the Zara Zippered Jacket.

 The belt is by Alexander McQueen, originally priced at $2225 when sold at Net a Porter, it is from last fall’s collection: